Chapter 30 Extensionality

 30.4 Semantics for identity

 Identity is a special predicate of FOL.
-We write it a bit differently than other two-place predicates: ‘x=y’ instead of ‘I(x,y)’ (for example).
+We write it a bit differently than other two-place predicates: ‘’ instead of ‘’ (for example).
 More important, though, is that its interpretation is fixed, once and for all.

 If two names refer to the same object, then swapping one name for another will not change the truth value of any sentence.
-So, in particular, if ‘a’ and ‘b’ name the same object, then all of the following will be true:
+So, in particular, if ‘’ and ‘’ name the same object, then all of the following will be true:

 Some philosophers have believed the reverse of this claim.
-That is, they have believed that when exactly the same sentences (not containing ‘=’) are true of a and b, then a and b are the very same object.
+That is, they have believed that when exactly the same sentences (not containing ‘’) are true of and , then and are the very same object.
 This is a highly controversial philosophical claim—sometimes called the identity of indiscernibles—and our logic will not subscribe to it; we allow that exactly the same things might be true of two distinct objects.

 To bring this out, consider the following interpretation: